Poaceae: Ecology

+Sexual reproduction and meiosis

+Sexual reproduction and meiosis have been studied in rice, maize, wheat and barley.
+Meiosis research in these crop species is linked to crop improvement, since meiotic recombination is an important component of plant breeding.
+Unlike in animals, the specification of both male and female plant germlines occurs late in development during flowering.
+The transition from the sporophyte phase to the gametophyte state is initiated by meiotic entry.

 Uses

 Grasses are, in human terms, perhaps the most economically important plant family.
 Their economic importance stems from several areas, including food production, industry, and lawns.
 They have been grown as food for domesticated animals for up to 6,000 years and the grains of grasses such as wheat, rice, maize (corn) and barley have been the most important human food crops.
 Grasses are also used in the manufacture of thatch, paper, fuel, clothing, insulation, timber for fencing, furniture, scaffolding and construction materials, floor matting, sports turf and baskets.

 Food production

 Of all crops grown, 70% are grasses.
 Agricultural grasses grown for their edible seeds are called cereals or grains (although the latter term, when used agriculturally, refers to both cereals and similar seeds of other plant species, such as buckwheat and legumes).
 Three cereals—rice, wheat, and maize (corn)—provide more than half of all calories consumed by humans.
 Cereals constitute the major source of carbohydrates for humans and perhaps the major source of protein; these include rice (in southern and eastern Asia), maize (in Central and South America), and wheat and barley (in Europe, northern Asia and the Americas).

 Sugarcane is the major source of sugar production.
 Additional food uses of sugarcane include sprouted grain, shoots, and rhizomes, and in drink they include sugarcane juice and plant milk, as well as rum, beer, whisky, and vodka.

 Bamboo shoots are used in numerous Asian dishes and broths, and are available in supermarkets in various sliced forms, in both fresh, fermented and canned versions.

 Lemongrass is a grass used as a culinary herb for its citrus-like flavor and scent.

 Many species of grass are grown as pasture for foraging or as fodder for prescribed livestock feeds, particularly in the case of cattle, horses, and sheep.
 Such grasses may be cut and stored for later feeding, especially for the winter, in the form of bales of hay or straw, or in silos as silage.
 Straw (and sometimes hay) may also be used as bedding for animals.

 An example of a sod-forming perennial grass used in agriculture is Thinopyrum intermedium.